B05901022/CV2022Final_Face_Landmark_Detection/README.md

 ### Data
 ---
-Under the path you save your dataset, you should that you have included these folders
+Under the path you save your dataset, you should make sure that you have included these folders
 ```
 <Dataset Directory>
 └─── synthetics_train